uku3lig/uklient-java/README.md

 while copying all of the needed config files.

 ## Features

-What uklient is **NOT**:
- - Foli Client but femboy themed
- - hacked client
- - fr\*nch virus that will install l\*nux on your computer
- - vbuck generator
- - virus that mines crypto on your behalf

-What uklient does offer:
  - supports multiple minecraft versions
  - installs the latest version of each mod
  - updates the mods